 Study of structure, function and heredity of the human body, primarily for students with minimal science background.
 The content includes cellular structure and function, organ systems of the body, problems in development and function, basic principles of heredity, nature of gene function, inheritance of some human traits, and mechanisms of evolution.
-This course is not counted towards the biology major, but may be counted towards the minor.
+This course is not counted toward the biology major, but may be counted toward the minor.

 Designed to provide an overview of concepts, methods, and applications of psychology.
 Topics include psychology as a science, research methods, perspectives of psychology, sub disciplines of psychology, biological foundations of behavior, developmental psychology, sensation and perception, learning, memory, thinking, language development, intelligence testing, personality, psychological disorders, psychological and biomedical therapies for psychological disorders and social psychology.

 Cognitive, personality/social, and physical development from conception to death.
 Within a life span developmental perspective, the course examines research methods, developmental theories, and application of research findings to selected problems in the major periods of the life span: the prenatal period, infancy, early/middle/late childhood, adolescence, and young/middle/late adulthood.
 The developmental perspective provides an important foundation for understanding normal children and adults, while also providing the essential knowledge base for the modern view of psychological disturbances as "normal development gone awry."
 This approach has practical implications for individuals with interests in parenting, caregiving, education, social services, and health sciences with both normal and exceptional populations.
 Prerequisite: none, but sophomore standing recommended.